conspectus-io/alfred-spotlight-restore/README.md

 ### This script force resets your volume's index, then rebuilds it.
 Once rebuilt, Alfred & Spotlight will show the correct search results.

+#### For Those Unfamiliar With The Terminal:
+* Select *Clone or download* on this repository
+* Open alfred-spotlight-refresher-master.zip to unzip
+* Open alfred-spotlight-refresher-master folder
+* Double click indexreset and enter password when prompted
+* Enter "yes" to begin the refreshing process

 #### To Run Script
 ```
 $ git clone https://github.com/ev-dev/alfred-spotlight-refresher.git && cd alfred-spotlight-refresher